-I want to express my deepest appreciation for the exceptional efforts of the Budget Committee - Councilmember Sandi Maurer and Councilmember Phill Carter.
+I want to express my deepest appreciation for the exceptional efforts of the Budget Committee - Councilmember Maurer and Councilmember Carter.
 Their dedication and commitment to reviewing the budget and making improvements have been truly remarkable.
 They have invested extensive time and energy into this process, demonstrating a serious commitment to ensuring the budget's accuracy and effectiveness.
 Their deep engagement has significantly enhanced the quality of the budget, and their hard work has not gone unnoticed.

 Additionally, producing a budget requires countless hours of teamwork, collaboration, and a whole lot of patience.
-I recognize that this year's budget was particularly challenging to develop and greatly appreciate the professionalism, dedication and input from all the department directors.
+I recognize that this year's budget was particularly challenging to develop and greatly appreciate the professionalism and dedication of the entire team.